 You will spend approximately 15 minutes at each of the three interview stations, with three-to-five minutes' transfer time between each.
-Thus the overall time for the acute internal medicine interview will be approximately 55-60 minutes.
+Thus the overall time for the allergy/immunology interview will be approximately 55-60 minutes.

 For details of how scores are awarded at interview, and weighting that is applied subsequently, please see the scoring page of this website.